TRACC Alliance 2019: Empowering China Manufacturing 2025

-With Industry 4.0 taking a firm foothold in the manufacturing space, CI leaders must prepare their organisations for radical process restructuring.
+With Industry 4.0 taking a firm foothold in the manufacturing space, CI leaders must prepare their organizations for radical process restructuring.
 From automation to virtual reality, manufacturing is on the precipice of exciting change – change that must be navigated with careful planning and preparation.
 Against this backdrop of transformation, operational excellence leaders and TRACC users gathered together at the TRACC Alliance in Hangzhou, China to explore the best practices that are shaping and defining the future of Chinese manufacturing.

-Pei Qinghua, China Region GM, Competitive Capabilities International, looked at the synergy that must be created between man and machine for organisations to succeed in the digital age.
+Pei Qinghua, China Region GM, Competitive Capabilities International, looked at the synergy that must be created between man and machine for organizations to succeed in the digital age.
 He suggested three actions leaders can take to harness the benefits of digital technology:

 - Create an industry 4.0 talent ecosystem blueprint: consider cross-departmental teams, parallel teams and virtual teams

 Some of the speakers shared highlights of their organization’s journeys to world class: Yang Huan, Site Head, Mengniu, discussed the performance improvements that resulted from the implementation of Focused Improvement best practices at Mengniu, while Operations Management Director, Luo Jianbing, shared the three-step development strategy that catapulted Mengniu to 10th place in the world’s top 20 dairy rankings.

 The event also showcased the strategic partnership between CCi – the people behind TRACC – and LineView Solutions.
 LineView’s manufacturing intelligence software improves operational visibility on high-speed production lines and facilitates the data extraction, analysis, and digital visualization processes.
 Together with the TRACC digital ecosystem, visual management can be greatly improved as real-time operations data is used to accelerate improvement and sustain competitive advantage.